-There are 165 canals protected in a UNESCO canal ring, and more bridges than Venice, so seeing Amsterdam by boat is really special experience and offers a completely unique perspective of the city, a chance to gaze out at the crooked architecture and people watch from the water as tourists and locals drink and eat at canal-side cafes.
+There are 165 canals protected in a UNESCO canal ring, and more bridges than Venice, so seeing Amsterdam by boat is a really special experience and offers a completely unique perspective of the city, a chance to gaze out at the crooked architecture and people watch from the water as tourists and locals drink and eat at canal-side cafes.

 For the gourmands and foodies

 Amsterdam has a lot of options for the gourmands and foodies who travel to eat fine food.
-It’s quite difficult to find Dutch food in the actual center as most of the restaurants are aimed at tourists wanting a familiar looking meal or burger, so make your way to the newly refurbished De Halen food hall for upmarket street food that the locals themselves are eating.
+It’s quite difficult to find Dutch food in the actual centre as most of the restaurants are aimed at tourists wanting a familiar-looking meal or burger, so make your way to the newly refurbished De Halen food hall for upmarket street food that the locals themselves are eating.
 As such an international city, you will also find Asian, Indian, Cantonese, Italian and many different types of cuisine here.

 For the Shoppers and Experience Collectors